We spend most of our adult lives working, so the ergonomics of our workplaces are extremely important.

 Standing desks are sweeping the nation for good reason.
 It is much better for people to switch between sitting and standing throughout the day, so an adjustable standing desk is the perfect solution.

-A support pad is important so that you do not experience foot, leg, or lower back pain from standing on hard surfaces.
+A quality anti-fatigue mat is important so that you do not experience foot, leg, or lower back pain from standing on hard surfaces.
 Your standing desk should be able to go high enough that you can relax your shoulders and maintain an appropriate distance from the monitor.
 It should be sturdy enough that you can put everything that you need to frequently access on the rising platform.

 Whether you're standing or sitting, you want to extend and reach as little as possible.
 Your mouse and keyboard should go on the same surface and you should not have to extend your arm to use the mouse.
 Anything else that you frequently use throughout the day, such as a printer or water glass, should also be within easy reach.